DRAFT CHAPTERS OF HOPED FOR BOOK ENTITLED "CLASSICAL RELAXATION PHENOMENOLOGY"

 encourage users to complain to Microsoft because they state on a help page that MS only listens to users, not developers.
 But the number of users of

-MathType is a tiny fraction of the total number of users and it has been claimed that MS could not care less about such small markets (certainly consistent
+MathType is a tiny fraction of the total number of users of Word and it has been claimed that MS could not care less about such small markets (consistent

 with my experience).
 There are two issues at this time (4/17):

-For Word versions 2010 or later this problem can be reduced by saving .docx formatted files as .doc files, and editing them as such, or by refusing
+.docx.
+For Word versions 2010 or later this problem can be reduced by saving .docx formatted files as .doc files, and editing them as such, or by

 refusing to use Word versions 2010 or later (my solution).
 As usual for MS the word 'upgrade' as used by them is an insult to the English language.

 (2) Equations that appear in the document as one thing [say y = x+1] appear as something else when opened in Mathtype [say y = exp(x)].
 This is an

-incompatibility between Mathtype and Word storage format issue (separate from the .doc and .docx issue).
+incompatibility between Mathtype and Word storage formats (separate from the .doc and .docx issue).
 However every equation that appears

 within Mathtype will also appear elsewhere in the document as the same equation and vice versa, so all is not lost.
 It is also known that MS Word